-Skills and talents have been revamped since we last saw them.
-Now the skill tree is divided into two sections – it’s literally a tree, so you’ll find active skills in the branches and passive upgrades on the roots, with separate skill points and passive points to spend in each section.
-The skill section will get you access to both active skills and upgrades for those skills, while the passive buffs get you more general character upgrades.
+The Diablo 4 skill tree has been revamped, and is, quite literally, a tree – with active skills in the branches and passive upgrades on the roots, with separate skill points and passive points to spend in each section.
+The skill section opens up both active skills and upgrades for those skills, while the passive buffs provide general character upgrades.